LoopKit/loopdocs/docs/faqs/glossary.md

 # Glossary

-Each item in the glossary is also a tooltip.
+Each item in the glossary is also a Tooltip.

-A tooltip is visible as a dashed underline word or phrase.
+A Tooltip is visible as a dashed underline word or phrase.

 If you hover your mouse or tap on a mobile device, the phrase associated with each word is displayed.

 **Activated**: for Omnipod: time at which insulin was injected into pod and 2 beeps were heard

-**Anchor Links**: any header on a LoopDocs page can be used as a link, tap on the paragraphy symbol at the end of the header to view the link in the URL
+**Anchor Links**: any header on a LoopDocs page can be used as a link, tap on the paragraph symbol at the end of the header to view the link in the URL

 **API_SECRET**: password (min 12 characters) needed to access Nightscout Site